Slow entropy for abelian actions: Absolutely Continuous Case

-For $x\in\Gamma_l$, we have an embedding $\Phi_x:B(l(x)^{-1})\to M$, then the pullback of $\mu$ restricted to the image of $\Phi_x$, $\Phi_x^*\mu(\cdot):=\mu(\Phi_x(\cdot))$ is also absolutely continuous, because $\Phi_x$ is smooth and has bounded derivative.
-Noting that, for the Bowen ball, due to Lemma \ref{le1}, it can be controlled both sides by the images of corresponding rectangles in the tangent space.
-So we need and only need to evaluate the limit of these rectangles on tangent space.
-By Lemma \ref{th1}, we do need to do that for the standard volume form $\lambda$.
-By direct calculation,
+\begin{proof}[Proof of Theorem \ref{bk} for the absolutely continuous case] Fix $l>1$ and $\delta>0$.
+For each $x\in\Gamma_{l,\delta}$, we have an embedding $\Phi_x:B(l(x)^{-1})\to M$; then the pullback of $\mu$ restricted to the image of $\Phi_x$ (denoted by $\Phi_x^*\mu(\cdot):=\mu(\Phi_x(\cdot))$) is also absolutely continuous, because $\Phi_x$ is smooth and has bounded derivative.
+Note that for the Bowen ball, due to Lemma \ref{le1}, it can be controlled on both sides by the images of corresponding rectangles in the tangent space.
+So we only need to evaluate the limit of these rectangles in the tangent space.
+By Lemma \ref{th1}, we only need to do so for the standard volume form $\lambda$.
+For $\epsilon>0$ with $\epsilon<<\delta$, by direct calculation, we have